Cinula/Battleship-Game/README.md

         Play the single-player battleship game.
-        See the greetings for the player and game title. see game board and for choic of player shot.
+        See the greetings for the player and game title. see the game board for the choice of player shot.
         See player shot counter.
         See the message when I win.
-        See the massage if I lose.
+        See the message if I lose.
-        See the position of the ships when I lose. see ships marked after shoot.
+        See the position of the ships when I lose. see ships marked after the shoot.
-        see miss marked afet shoot.
+        see miss marked after shoot.

 Features of the game The game have a 2 navigating options to choose from:

     Option one is to guess where he wants to shoot, and choose vertically a row from numbers 0-4.
-    Option two is to guess where he wants to shoot horizontally and choose column from numbers 0-4.
+    Option two is to guess where he wants to shoot horizontally and choose columns from numbers 0-4.

 Future features
-    The game could be linking the project with google sheet to record the results of wining.
+    The game could link the project with Google Sheets to record the results of winning.

 Technology:

     Main technology
         Tower PC with Windows 10 Pro
         Visual studio code
-        python programing language to write code
+        python programming language to write code
     Google browser
     Google inspects
-    GitHub, Git and Gitpod workspace
+    GitHub, Git, and Gitpod workspace
     Display repository
     Committing code to the Gitpod
     pep 8 code Validator link to Python code